2025 Palm Springs fertility clinic bombing

 Car bombing in California, U.S.

-On May 17, 2025, a car bombing occurred at a reproductive center in Palm Springs, California, United States, leaving one person near the vehicle, later confirmed to be the perpetrator, dead and four others injured.
-The explosion was described as one of the largest bombing investigations that the Federal Bureau of Investigation (FBI) has investigated in Southern California since the Aliso Viejo package bombing that killed one person and seriously injured two others in 2018.
+On May 17, 2025, a car bombing occurred at a reproductive center in Palm Springs, California, United States, killing the perpetrator, and injuring four others.
+The explosion was described as one of the largest bombing investigations conducted by the Federal Bureau of Investigation (FBI) in Southern California since the Aliso Viejo package bombing that killed one person and seriously injured two others in 2018.
 The perpetrator was identified as Guy Edward Bartkus, a 25-year-old man from Twentynine Palms, California.
-He was the only person killed in the attack, and his motives stemmed from the ideologies of promortalism, antinatalism, "anti-pro-life", and efilism.
-Bartkus's alleged co-conspirator, Daniel Jongyon Park, died while in custody on June 24, 2025.
+He was the only person killed in the attack, and his motives stemmed from ideologies that included an "anti-pro-life ideology", as well as promortalist and antinatalist beliefs, together described by the DOJ as "the belief that individuals should not be born without their consent and that non-existence is best", and by journalists quoting the FBI as "nihilistic ideation".
+Other journalists associate the bombing with the fringe philosophy of efilism, the idea "that human life is an evolutionary mistake and that people should choose not to procreate".

+Bartkus's alleged co-conspirator, Daniel Jongyon Park, who shared his ideologies, had been returned to the U.S. after fleeing to Poland, but died by apparent suicide while in custody.
+Before and after Park's death at the Metropolitan Detention Center in Los Angeles on June 24, 2025, investigators amassed evidence that he had purchased and shipped 270 pounds of ammonium nitrate to Bartkus's home for bomb-making.
+They also established that Park visited Bartkus in Twentynine Palms from January 25 to February 8, 2025, leading investigators to believe the two had experimented with bomb-making in Bartkus's garage during that period.

 Background

 The American Reproductive Centers in Palm Springs is a fertility clinic operated by American Reproductive Centers, which provides in vitro fertilization, genetic testing, and egg donation services.
-It is the only facility with full service in the Coachella Valley, located near the Desert Regional Medical Center at 1199 North Indian Canyon Drive.
+Located near the Desert Regional Medical Center at 1199 North Indian Canyon Drive, it is the only full-service facility in the Coachella Valley.